 Wake Forest School of Law offers for-credit study abroad opportunities in London, Venice, and Vienna.
 Each program provides a comparative view of U.S. law with that of the host country.About Study Abroad »

-Tuition for summer courses is pending approval by the Wake Forest University Board of Trustees.
+Tuition for summer courses is $1,512 per credit hour.
 Scholarships do not apply to any summer courses.
 Enrollment in a minimum of 3 credit hours is required to receive federal loans.

 Please note that a minimum enrollment of 6 students is required for each course.Register for Courses »